 5. Folic acid

 Consumption of folic acids is a must to every pregnant mother, before and during pregnancy.
+Folic acid supplementation during pregnancy helps support fetal development and reduce the risk of birth defects.
 During the first trimester, folic acid helps decrease the risk of defects of your baby’s neural tube.
 You can find folic acid in foods that include grains like oatmeal, collards or dark leafy vegetables and fruits like strawberries and oranges.
-You should get about 400-800 mcg every day (6).
+You should get about 400-800mcg every day (6).

 6. Fiber-rich foods